Mayor Johnson cancels controversial Chicago gunshot detection system

 The Cook County Public Defender's Office also reviewed the report and said they've long had questions of reliability.

-"Although we have been successful in litigating several cases involving Shotspotter, we are unable to determine how many innocent people have been falsely accused at the hands of this technology," Public Defender Sharone R. Mitchell Jr's office said.
+"Although we have been successful in litigating several cases involving ShotSpotter, we are unable to determine how many innocent people have been falsely accused at the hands of this technology," Public Defender Sharone R. Mitchell Jr.'s office said in a statement.

+Ald.
+Chris Taliaferro (29th) said he was "very disappointed" in the decision and believes the city is taking a resource away from both police officers and from communities that rely on a quick police response.

+"You're taking that tool away and relying on a 911 call.
+That 911 call may never happen," he said.
+"So how do you have a police response without that?"

 While police have applauded the technology, Chicago's $49 million contract with SoundThinking, the company behind ShotSpotter, has been in the crosshairs of community activists for years.